loda-lang/loda-programs/README.md

 LODA is single-threaded and therefore uses one CPU during mining.
 It supports multiple process instances for parallel mining.
 You can try the [mine_parallel.sh](mine_parallel.sh) script for this.

 You need an Internet connection to access the OEIS database to run this command.
+Downloaded files are cached in the `$HOME/.loda` folder.

 You can also configure a Twitter client to get notified when a match was found!

 #### maintain

 Run a maintenance for all programs in the [programs/oeis](programs/oeis) folder.
 This checks the correctness of all programs.
 Incorrect programs are removed and correct programs are minimized based on the first 250 terms of the sequence.
 In addition, the description of the sequence in the comment of the program is updated to the latest version of the OEIS database.

-You need an Internet connection to access the OEIS database to run this command.
+Warning: when running this command for the first time, a large number of files need to be downloaded.
+After the first run, only deltas are downloaded.

 #### test